Generic Name: naratriptan (NAR-a-TRIP-tan)

 - Naratriptan should not be used in the ELDERLY; the risk for serious side effects (eg, heart problems, high blood pressure) may be increased.

-- Naratriptan should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.
+- Naratriptan should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 Possible side effects of naratriptan: